JaneliaSciComp/neuronbridge/README.md

 ## License

-This code is made available under the [Janeia Open Source License](LICENSE.md).
-All studies and publications that use this software must cite [doi:10.25378/janelia.12159378.v1](https://doi.org/10.25378/janelia.12159378.v1).
+This code is made available under the [Janelia Open Source License](LICENSE.md).
+All studies and publications that use this software should cite [doi:10.25378/janelia.12159378.v1](https://doi.org/10.25378/janelia.12159378.v1).

 # For Developers